ivanZanardi/romar/examples/README.md

 **Field Descriptions**:
 - `library`: Path to the ROMAr source code (should contain the `romar/` package).
 - `saving`: Output folder where results and input files will be written.
-- `database`: Path to the database of kinetic or thermodynamic reference data.
+- `database`: Path to the database of kinetic or thermodynamic reference data (e.g., `./database/`).
 - `mpl_style`: Optional matplotlib `.mplstyle` file used for consistent plot styling (`null` to disable).

 **Important**:
-Each `allrun.sh` script is the main driver for that stage of the pipeline.
-You only need to **modify `paths.json` and the Conda environment name** inside each `allrun.sh`.
+Each `./inputs/<stage>/allrun.sh` script is the main driver for that stage of the pipeline.
+You only need to **modify the path to `paths.json` file and the Conda environment name** inside each `allrun.sh`.
 No other manual edits are needed.

 ---

-##### Running the Pipeline
+### Running the Pipeline

 You can either run the full pipeline with **SLURM** using `jobscript.sh`, or execute each stage manually on a local machine.